 Heat Alert/Summer Tips

 The City of Welland has established a cooling station to enable residents to get relief from the outdoors when a heat alert is in effect.
-When a heat alert is issued by Environment Canada, the city’s cooling station will be available at the East Main Street Welland Transit Terminal, 160 East Main Street, from 8:00 a.m. to 8:00 p.m., seven days a week.
+When the Government of Canada issues a heat alert,, the city’s cooling station will be available at the East Main Street Welland Transit Terminal, 160 East Main Street, from 8:00 a.m. to 8:00 p.m., Monday to Friday.

 Please take precautions during episodes of extreme heat and humidity to keep you and your family safe.
 Be aware that seniors, young children, and people with disabilities are most vulnerable in extreme heat and humidity.
 Pets are also vulnerable and depend on their owners to keep them safe from extreme heat.
 Please don’t leave pets or children unattended in vehicles.